KIT-IAI/pyWATTS/.github/PULL_REQUEST_TEMPLATE/feature.md

+---
+name: Feature
+about: PR that adds a new feature
+title: ''
+labels: enhancement
+assignees: ''

+---

 # Description

 Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.